Background pattern

 Please inform your doctor if:

-• Your child has kidney problems.
+• your child has kidney problems

-Use of Corotrope with other medications
+Using Corotrope with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Corotrope contains glucose